yoctopuce/yoctolib_es/README.md

 ## Using the library WITHOUT jspm

-Since the yoctopuce EcmaScript 2015 ships with pre-transpiled files for the V8 engine used by Node.JS versions 4+, Google Chrome, as well as for Firefox.
-It is therefore possible to use it without JSPM, if you can live without the convenient async/await syntax (or if you transpile your code async/await code yourself using babel).
+Yoctopuce library for EcmaScript ships with pre-transpiled files for the V8 engine used by Node.JS versions 4+, Google Chrome, as well as for Firefox.
+It is therefore possible to use it without JSPM, if you can live without the convenient async/await syntax (or if you transpile your code async/await code yourself using Babel).

 In order to use the library in node.js WITHOUT jspm, just install yoctolib-es in your project:
 ```bash